top of page

 • Job Application | ECA

 Personal Information First name* Last name* Birthday* Month Month Day Year Phone* Email* Multi-line address Country/Region* Address* City* Zip / Postal code* Upload Resume Upload File Job Skills & Training Position for which you are applying:* Training/Certifications/Degrees (Include dates and names of institutions from which you received training):* In what areas do you feel qualified to work?
 In what school activities/clubs could/would you be willing to sponsor or assist?* Give any additional experience you have had in the education or care of children: Please share your educational philosophy:* Spiritual Information Name of church currently attending Pastor's Name Have you accepted Jesus Christ as your personal Lord and Savior?* Yes No Please comment on the Lord's leading your life toward working in a Christian school:* Please share your statement of faith:* Legal Have you ever been charged or arrested for a misdemeanor or felony?* Yes No Would you be willing to submit to a background check?* Yes No References Please list three (3) references.
 One must be a current or past employer, and one must be a current or past pastor.
 Reference 1 Referral 1 First and Last Name* Phone* Email* Address* Years Known* Reference 2 Referral 2 First and Last Name* Phone* Email* Address* Years Known* Reference 3 Referral 3 First and Last Name* Phone* Email* Address* Years Known* Elizabethtown Christian Academy selects qualified persons for employment without regard to race, sex, or national origin, but does, however, reserve the right to use established selection criteria in support of its goals and objectives.
 All information submitted will be held in confidence.
 I hereby state that all information on this application and presented by me in the application process is true and correct.
-Please sign.* Signature Sign in the box or use the keyboard to type.
-Signature field is empty.
-Clear Submit
+Please sign.* Signature Drawing mode selected.
+Drawing requires a mouse or touchpad.
+For keyboard accessibility, select Type or Upload.
+Submit

 • Academics | ECA